Server Side Validation

 Validation Fails

-• If the validation fails on the first call prior to the submission, the user will be shown a failure modal.
+• If the validation fails on the first call before the submission, the user will be shown a failure modal.
 This can be used to include an informative error message explaining why the form failed the validation.
 For example, "The address you are using is not within the expected Postcode."
-Failed validation message.
+Whoops Failed to Fetch validation error message.

-• If the validation fails on the second call prior to the workflow then an email will be sent to the notification email address configured for the app that the form is being submitted from.
+• If the validation fails on the second call before the workflow, then an email will be sent to the notification email address configured for the app that the form is being submitted from.